PriyankaJhamb/PriyankaJhamb/MicrosoftAzure.md

 ### Benefits of Cloud
-1. Scalability (ability to handle demand)
+1. Scalability (ability to handle demand):
 - Vertical Scaling: power/capabilities of resources can be scaled up (either automatically or manually) or scaled down as per requirement. e.g adding more CPU/RAM to the virtual machine or lowering the CPU/RAM specifications.
 - Horizontal Scaling: number of resources/ virtual machines/ containers can be scaled out (increase) or scaled in (decrease).

-2. Availability (High Uptime)
+2. Availability (High Uptime):
 - available (Uptime)
 - Not availbale (Downtime)